-Research experience is a valuable addition to training in Old Age Psychiatry and there are many opportunities to get involved in established research or set up your own project.
+Research experience is a valuable addition to training in old age psychiatry and there are many opportunities to get involved in established research or set up your own project.

 There are multiple paths to a research career as highlighted by Drs Paul Donaghy, Leo Chouliaras and Lucy Stirland in their career vignettes.
-Each highlight the benefits of research in terms of intellectual curiosity, improved patient outcomes and the chance to develop skills in academic writing, teaching and specific research methodologies.
+Each highlights the benefits of research in terms of intellectual curiosity, improved patient outcomes and the chance to develop skills in academic writing, teaching and specific research methodologies.

 I graduated from Queen’s University Belfast in 2006 and completed my Foundation Training in Belfast and Craigavon.
 Following this I undertook my Core Training in the Mersey Deanery.

 Whilst studying for the MRCPsych I became fascinated by neuroscience research and started to think about an academic career.
 At that time I wasn’t aware of academic pathways in medicine so I took a year out to do a full-time Masters in Systems Neuroscience at Bristol University.

 Following my Masters I wanted to undertake a PhD.
 I was really interested in the imaging and biomarkers research in dementia with Lewy bodies (DLB) taking place at Newcastle University, so I approached the researchers here directly.
 I applied for and was appointed to a Clinical Research Associate post which allowed me to work as a doctor on two research projects whilst also completing a PhD.

 I submitted my PhD thesis in 2015 and re-entered clinical training as an ST4.
 I have had protected academic time during my higher training, initially as an Academic Clinical Fellow and now as an Academic Clinical Lecturer.